dc25/davecompton.net/_posts/2023-03-31-note-to-self--rss-for-stack-overflow-and-reddit.markdown

 * For google alerts, create the alert via alerts.google.com, edit the alert to "Deliver to" RSS feed, then follow the RSS icon for the new alert.

 * For twitter, use a nitter instance.
-For example: https://nitter.moomoo.me/JamieMetzl/rss
+For example: https://nitter.privacydev.net/nytimes/rss .
+Twitter seems to be a moving target.
+As of 8/21/2023, the link here worked but it may not last.

 * For mastodon, use, for example, https://mathstodon.xyz/@johncarlosbaez.rss